Free apps for Android & iOS: these Pro versions are temporarily free! | NextPit

 Free apps for Android & iOS: these Pro versions are temporarily free!

-If you can't stand looking at the same apps and games on your mobile anymore, we offer a list full of options this Tuesday.
+If you want to spruce up your home screen on your smartphone by increasing the number of apps and games, why not check out our list for this weekend!
 We have specially curated apps and games for both Android phones and iPhones that are available for free for a limited time only!
-Let us show you how you can get your hands on these precious app downloads without having to empty your bank account.
+Let us show you how you can get your hands on these precious app downloads without having to spend a single penny.

 This is because the Google Play Store and Apple's App Store offer discounts and promotions on a regular basis where you can obtain paid apps for free for a limited time only.